Skip to content

 What are the symptoms of impacted tooth?

-Symptoms of an impacted tooth may include bad breath or an unpleasant taste near the area, jaw stiffness, pain, tenderness, redness or swelling of the gums around the impacted tooth, headache and swollen lymph nodes.
 However, an impacted wisdom tooth can also be painless, which is why it’s important to see your dentist for regular check-ups.

 How are wisdom teeth removed?

 Wisdom teeth can be extracted in the dentist’s chair with a local anaesthetic or in a hospital under general anaesthetic, depending on things like the difficulty of removal and the level of impaction.
-Some people have all four teeth removed in one procedure while others may only have one or two removed; the lower wisdom teeth are often more difficult to remove than the top teeth.
+Some people have all four teeth removed in one procedure while others may only have one or two removed; the lower wisdom teeth are often more difficult to remove than the top teeth, opens in a new tab.

 To extract your wisdom teeth, your dentist or dental surgeon may need to cut the gum to uncover the tooth if it hasn’t come through completely, then use a special tool to loosen the tooth in the gum.
 They may also need to remove some bone around the tooth or divide your tooth with a drill.

-You will need to take time off work after the procedure – as much as a week – so be sure to factor that in when you schedule your surgery, and if you’re having the procedure under general anaesthetic, you cannot drive, so arrange for someone to take you home.
+You will need to take time off work after the procedure – as much as a week – so be sure to factor that in when you schedule your surgery, and if you’re having the procedure under general anaesthetic, opens in a new tab, you cannot drive, so arrange for someone to take you home.

-Related: What to expect from day surgery
+Related: What to expect from day surgery , opens in a new tab

 After wisdom tooth removal